ValdemarGr/gql/docs/server/schema/resolvers.md

 ### Meta
 The `meta` resolver provides metadata regarding query execution, such as the position of query execution, field aliasing and the provided arguments.

-It also allows the caller to inspect the query algebra ast such that more exotic operations become possible.
+It also allows the caller to inspect the query ast such that more exotic operations become possible.
 For instance, arguments can dynamically be inspected.
 ```scala mdoc
 lazy val a = arg[Int]("age")